falcosecurity/falco-website/content/en/blog/falco-modern-bpf/index.md

 Now there are 2 possibilities:

-1. If you have the `dialog` binary installed on your system you should see a dialog window like this:
+1. If you have the `dialog` binary installed on your system you should see a dialog window like this (the dialog is a new feature that will be regularly shipped in Falco 0.34 for all the drivers!):

 ![](/blog/falco-modern-bpf/images/falco-modern-bpf-02.png)